Merge requests while you sleep.

-Built on the agents you already pay for:
+Built on the agents you already pay for.

-How vemlor works
+How vemlor works.

 Three moving pieces.
 Same loop as Renovate, but the bot is an agent.
 Drop it onto a self-hosted GitLab today.

-POST /webhook/gitlab
+POST /webhook/gitlab signed

 "event": "note",

-"comment": "@vemlor fix the flake"
+"comment": "@vemlor fix the flake",

-Webhook fires
+Webhook fires.

 Push, MR open, comment, or CI fail.
 Your GitLab pings vemlor, we sign the event, queue a task.

-runner-eu-3 · europe-west
+runner-eu-3

-• workspace acquired
+• workspace acquired 0.4s

-• repo cloned (warm cache)
+• repo cloned warm

-• claude-code running
+• claude-code running 4.1s

-Runner spins up
+Runner spins up.

 Pod fires in your cluster, repo checked out warm, your Claude Max sub authorized into the agent CLI.
 Tokens stay on your side.